 Is Weetabix a healthy choice, are the calories in Weetabix and the fat content low?
 We investigate one of the nation's favourite cereals.

 The flaky biscuits – fortified with Thiamin (B1), Riboflavin (B2), Niacin, Folic Acid and iron – are extremely versatile, therefore appealing to people of all ages.
-They can be eaten with hot or cold milk and topped with everything from slices of banana to a handful of fresh mixed berries.
+Weetabix fans tend to eat them with hot or cold milk, topped with everything from slices of banana to a handful of fresh mixed berries.

 Calories in Weetabix

 With the recommended serving of two biscuits containing 136 calories, it’s easy to see why those wishing to maintain a healthy lifestyle favour Weetabix.

 When 150ml of semi-skimmed milk is added, this rises to around 205 calories - and fits well within new guidelines issued by Public Health England in 2018.

 The initiative suggests that people should consume around 400 calories at breakfast, 600 at lunch and 600 at dinner.
 A couple of healthy snacks and drinks are also permitted in-between.

 With more of us looking towards protein-rich foods to maintain our weight and stave off hunger throughout the day, it would be worth considering Weetabix as an option for hungry tummies.

 Standard Weetabix offers 4.6g of protein per serving (2 bisks).
 According to Harvard Medical School, the Recommended Dietary Allowance for protein is 0.8g for every kilogram of our body weight.
 This means that the average sedentary man would need 56g of protein a day, while the average sedentary woman would need 46g per day.
 Looking at the numbers, it first appears that Weetabix isn't very high in protein.
 However, in conjunction with other protein-rich food items, you should be able to reach your daily intake fairly easily.